This is the eighth section of the Disaster Manual. This section is on consumer protection issues. This resource is meant for volunteer lawyers.

 - Speak with other customers to verify satisfaction;

-- Read all contracts or service agreements before signing; and
+- Read all contracts or service agreements before signing;

 - File complaints with appropriate regulatory agencies if confronted with potential fraud or abuse.